cap-js/docs/guides/security/authentication.md

 # Authentication

-In essence, authentication verifies the user's identity and the presented claims such as granted roles and tenant membership.
+In essence, authentication verifies the user's identity and validates the presented claims, such as granted roles and tenant membership.
 Briefly, **authentication** ensures _who_ is going to use the service.
-In contrast, **authorization** controls _how_ the user can interact with the application's resources according to granted privileges.
+In contrast, **authorization** dictates _how_ the user can interact with the application's resources based on their granted privileges.
-As the access control needs to rely on verified claims, authentication is a mandatory prerequisite to authorization.
+As access control relies on verified claims, authentication is a mandatory prerequisite for authorization.

 [[toc]]